bahstrike/ACAudio/README.md

 Candles, campfires, lanterns, blacksmith anvils, portals, lifestones, casinos, town criers...
 These are just a few examples of objects that have new sounds.
 There are roughly 100,000 sound sources in the provided sound pack.

+The built-in voice chat is proximity based and someone's speech comes from their in-game 3D character with a floating icon over their head.
+There are also Allegiance and Fellowship channels which work like traditional 2D voice chat; perfect for questing!

 ## How the sound pack works

-The sound pack is 100% customizable through the configuration script [/data/master.aca](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY/data/master.aca).
+The sound pack is 100% customizable through the configuration script [/data/master.aca](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY_ACAUDIO/data/master.aca).
-All of the .ACA configuration and sound files are stored within the [/data/](https://github.com/bahstrike/ACAudio/tree/main/DEPLOY/data) folder.
+All of the .ACA configuration and sound files are stored within the [/data/](https://github.com/bahstrike/ACAudio/tree/main/DEPLOY_ACAUDIO/data) folder.
-_If you make your own sound pack to distribute, you should keep your [credits.txt](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY/data/credits.txt) up-to-date!_
+_If you make your own sound pack to distribute, you should keep your [credits.txt](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY_ACAUDIO/data/credits.txt) up-to-date!_

 Sound Attributes are defined by not only their filename, but also properties such as their volume, audible distance or probability to play.
 The same configuration directives can define a looping song just as easily as they can define a rare chance for NPC speech.